TimeTravelersHackedMe/HypeM-Batch-Downloader/README.md

 4. Run `node app.js`

 ## Troubleshooting
 If you come across an error for a particular song, take note of the location you are currently at during downloading.
 This is output to the console and to log.txt (e.g. `Currently at song index: 340`).
 You can manually skip downloading that song by changing the following line `var startIndex = 0;` which is at the bottom of the app.js file.
 Choose a new index that is past the troublesome song.
+Also, please create an issue here with the song details and the output of log.txt.

 Not all of the album art comes out perfect.
 HypeM doesn't do the best job at scraping album art so if you don't want to use HypeM's album art you can prevent the album art from saving.
 Do a search for `tags.image = albumArt;` and comment out that line if you wish to do this.